 Wear comfortable shoes, there is a lot of walking.

-They provide hot chocolate for a donation, but there is no food or drinks.
+They provide hot chocolate for a donation, but there are no food or drinks.

 Pets are not allowed.

 Downtown Waxahachie has a cute courthouse square, filled with antique shops, boutiques and restaurants!
 Come early to spend the day!

 Waxahachie Creek Hike and Bike Trail runs for 4 miles, and is a great place to walk, run or take a family bike ride.
 Click HERE to read more.

 Brown-Singleton Park offers a FREE disc golf course.

 We usually stop for dinner at Tuscan Slice before or after we go!
 We love their wood fired pizza, and my son and his friends enjoyed making their own pizzas!